-ENG 356 - Creative Writing Workshop (3)
+ENG 356 - Writing Out Loud and Outdoors (3)

-Prerequisite: ENG 285

-This course will serve as a bridge between ENG 285 and ENG 485.
-Students will continue the maturation and sophistication of their craft as writers through further practice of storytelling in a collaborative setting.
+Prerequisite: ENG 285 This course will serve as a bridge between ENG 285 and ENG 485 by giving students experience in the collaborative and performative aspects of writing.
+Students will continue developing their craft as writers through further practice of storytelling in a workshop setting.
+They will also begin to apply the techniques of writing and literary analysis for the benefit of others, by organizing and hosting the recurring Write Out Loud campus reading series and by promoting and participating in the annual Sandhills Writing Marathon each spring.